All Episodes

 I mean, there's lots of things in Minnesota that sort of look like a fast-moving Tasmanian devil.

-That would chase cat, typically?
+They would chase cat, if you're not.

 Yeah, wolverines would eat a cat.